Why is the West Highland Way Scotland’s most famous walking trail?

 No!
 If you are walking between March and October, you can have your bag transported for you between overnight locations.
 This wonderful service is included in your Absolute Escapes package, or can be organised independently through AMS Scotland.
 However you plan to walk, it is a blessing to be relieved of your overnight rucksack, leaving you light and free to enjoy the trail.

-Yes.
+Absolutely!
 The West Highland Way is quite well serviced by rail and bus routes, even in some of its most remote locations.
 We’d recommend joining the trail from Tyndrum onwards if you’d like to experience the northern highlights.
 There are regular trains and buses from Glasgow to Tyndrum each day.

 The most popular choices for mountains to climb from the West Highland Way are Ben Lomond from Rowardennan, and Ben Nevis from Fort William.
 However there is no shortage to choose from.
-With an extra day at Bridge of Orchy you could tackle Beinn Dorain, the imposing pyramidal mountain which bears its steep flanks to the West Highland Way.
+With an extra day at Bridge of Orchy, you could tackle Beinn Dorain, the imposing pyramidal mountain which bears its steep flanks to the West Highland Way.
 The classic route of ascent takes you a slightly gentler way up the mountain, and you can combine it with neighbouring Beinn an Dothaidh to make a rewarding T-shaped hillwalk.

 Crianlarich and Tyndrum also have their share of mountains on their doorstep, and a steep climb from Inverarnan will bag you Beinn Chabhair.